jesseinmx/nixos-config-desktop/README.md

 # Rebuild this host
 sudo nixos-rebuild switch --flake .#nixos

-# Test the configuration
+# Test the NixOS configuration
+# When you ask to test, please specify if you want to test NixOS or Home Manager.
-nix eval .#nixos.config.system.stateVersion
+nix eval .#nixosConfigurations.nixos.config.system.stateVersion
+nixos-rebuild build --flake .#nixos

+# Test the Home Manager configuration
-nixos-rebuild build --flake .#nixos home-manager switch --flake . --dry-run
+home-manager switch --flake . --dry-run

 # Apply the home-manager configuration